caiks/WBOT02/README.md

 ![actor001_015](images/actor001_015.png)

 None of the representations look very much like his face.
 This suggests that randomised *modelling* would need much longer runs to attain, say, two darker areas for the pupils of the eyes.
-A limited active *history* is likely to preclude ever obtaining even a basic *model* of faces.
+A limited active *history* is likely to preclude ever obtaining even a basic *model* of faces, unless special methods are used to accelerate *model* growth.

 If we repeat for *model* 3 we have a high *likelihood* hotspot at (0.5,0.5) -